 \textbf{Battery operation} From a power management perspective, the diode topology is highly beneficial~\cite{day2020simple,dong2020quantum}.
 The low compliance voltage below 2~V accompanied by moderate injection currents ($<$1~A) correspond to near-W electrical power consumption at room temperature when a dozen of mW of optical power per facet are produced.
 Highly appealing is that in the lowest-noise comb regime (240--400~mA), the compliance voltage is natively compatible with consumer-grade rechargeable NiMH batteries ($\sim$1.2~V).
 This feature encouraged us to implement a battery-operated mid-infrared free-running dual-comb spectrometer.
 Note that even under such biasing conditions, the amount of emitted optical power ($>$5~mW per comb per facet) perfectly fits real-life spectroscopic sensing requirements even with optical path enhancement techniques.

-In the proof-of-principle experiment, each QWDL was biased directly from an AA battery without any control circuitry.
-Except for slightly lowering the spectral overlap and optical bandwidths due to the lower injection currents, other comb parameters remained virtually the same (Fig.~\ref{fig:fig4}a) as in the current-stabilized experiment.
-The temporal structure of the dual-comb IFG preserves its regular spiking.
+In the proof-of-principle experiment, each QWDL was biased directly from an AA battery without any control circuitry (also thermal) or microwave generators.
+Except for slightly lowering the spectral overlap and optical bandwidths due to the lower injection currents, other comb parameters remained virtually the same (\textbf{Figure~\ref{fig:fig4}a}) as in the current-stabilized experiment.
+The temporal structure of the dual-comb IFG preserves its regular spiking (Figure~\ref{fig:fig4}b).
 To lower the computational power requirements for a potential instrument, we did not perform any phase correction here prior to obtaining the frequency spectrum.